This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 Care is simple, just lightly rinse when any organic mulm/detritus builds up in the pores of the rock, but do not over rinse so as to destroy any anaerobic bacteria deep inside the volcanic rock.
 Very rarely does volcanic rock need replacement, usually I just add-to already established volcanic rock in any filter and at most replace 10-20% at a time if truly necessary due to non-rinsible mulm build-ups.

-The advantage of Volcanic Rock is price as compared to other aerobic/anaerobic bio media.
+The advantage of Volcanic Rock is price as compared to other aerobic/anaerobic bio media of similar abilities.

 The disadvantage is that Volcanic Rock is that Volcanic Rock is not as consistent in size both of the rock itself and in pores within the rock when compared to more premium products such as Matrix or Bio-Home which results in less bio filtration in a given volume of media.